The Berliner Philharmoniker and Herbert von Karajan: 1953–1969 live in Berlin

 Berliner Philharmoniker Recordings has had the original tapes of the recordings digitalised in high resolution to meet today’s standards.
 The repertoire of the edition is wide-ranging and features Karajan – with soloists he held in high esteem – in works from the most diverse periods and genres: from Baroque concertos, German-Austrian Classicism and Romanticism, to Impressionism and Modernism.
 Arranged in the form of interrelated concerts, this edition also offers a revealing insight into Karajan’s dramaturgical approach.

-The hardcover edition, designed by painter and sculptor Thomas Scheibitz, includes the recordings on 24 CD/SACD (hybrid) and an accompanying book with numerous photos and in-depth essays by Karajan biographer Peter Uehlung, music publicist James Jolly, and others.
+The hardcover edition, designed by painter and sculptor Thomas Scheibitz, includes the recordings on 24 CD/SACD (hybrid) and an accompanying book with numerous photos and in-depth essays by Karajan biographer Peter Uehling, music publicist James Jolly, and others.
 Following the release of Wilhelm Furtwängler’s 1939–1945 radio recordings, this is the second major historical edition of Berliner Philharmoniker Recordings, and a further milestone in the documentation of the orchestra’s media history.

 show fewer details